-If the TRC has never been configured, the envelope icon in the lower right of the application window appears yellow (to indicate available messages).
-Once you have configured TRC access, a yellow blinking envelope indicates new messages, and a gray envelope indicates there are no new messages.
+If the TRC has never been configured, the closed envelope icon in the lower right of the application window changes to an open envelope (to indicate available messages).
+Once you have configured TRC access, an open envelope indicates new messages, and a closed envelope indicates there are no new messages.

-- 3. To check updates, do one of the following: - Click the envelope icon in the status bar (lower right of the application window) when it's yellow and blinking to view new information. - Select Web->Check Resource Center Messages.
+- 3. To check updates, do one of the following: - Click the envelope icon in the status bar (lower right of the application window) to view new information. - Select Web->Check Resource Center Messages.